Finn Azaz: International career

 Azaz was called up the Republic of Ireland under-21 side for the first time in September 2022.
-He made his international debut on 27 September 2022, in a 0–0 draw against Israel in a 2023 UEFA European Under-21 Championship qualification play off that Ireland lost in a penalty shootout.
+He made his under-21 debut on 27 September 2022, in a 0–0 draw against Israel in a UEFA Under-21 Championship qualification play off that Ireland lost in a penalty shootout.
+His first call up to the senior Republic of Ireland squad came in March 2024, ahead of their friendly games against Belgium and Switzerland.
+He made his senior debut for the country on 26 March 2024, coming off the bench in a 1–0 defeat against Switzerland at the Aviva Stadium.